Bhanu-Kommula/Notes/Spring_Core/XML-Based-Config.md

     </bean>

-So the <constructor-arg> tag is used to inject the dependecies (values) so we specify under the values property (values ="") and as we are doing based on constructor, the index property is used to say the index of the parameters. as we know the id is the first parameter so declared the index as 0 and as we know the address obj is last (4) parameter so we declared the index value as 3.
+So the <constructor-arg> tag is used to inject the dependecies (values) so we specify under the values attribute (values ="") and as we are doing based on constructor, the index attribute is used to say the index of the parameters. as we know the id is the first parameter so declared the index as 0 and as we know the address obj is last (4) parameter so we declared the index value as 3.

-so to inject values we use the value property and to inject the objects we use the reference property (ref = "" ).
-As in our case the address variable is used to hold the Address class object so we used the ref = "" instead of value = "".
-The ref = " reference class bean id " so we pass the bean id of other class as reference so in our case the bean id of Address class is add so we passed ( ref = "add")
+So to inject values we use the value attribute and to inject the objects we use the reference attribute (ref = "" ).
+As in our case, the address variable is used to hold the Address class object so we used the ref = "" instead of value = "".
+The ref = " reference class bean id " so we pass the bean id of other class asa  reference so in our case the bean id of the Address class is add so we passed ( ref = "add")

   <b> Setter Injection </b>

- The <property> tag is used to inject the depndencies (values) in the setter injection.
+ The <property> tag is used to inject the dependencies (values) in the setter injection.

     <bean id="add" class="com.myproject.java_spring.Address">